-These studies were partly done at the Abdus Salam International Center for Theoretical Physics, (Trieste, Italy) within the framework of the SAND group activity and supported by the International Science and Technology Center (project #1538), by NATO (SFP project 972266), by Grant #1269-2003-05 of the President of the Russian Federation for supporting leading scientific schools, and by James S. McDonnell Foundation within the framework of the 21st Century Collaborative Activity Award for Studying Complex Systems (project "Understanding and Prediction of Critical Transitions in Complex Systems").
-This is a contribution to the MIUR-COFINANZIAMENTO (projects 2001 and 2002).
+These studies were partly conducted at the Abdus Salam International Centre for Theoretical Physics (Trieste, Italy) within the framework of the SAND group activity.
+The study was supported by the International Science and Technology Center (project #1538), by NATO (SFP project 972266), by Grant #1269-2003-05 of the President of the Russian Federation for supporting leading scientific schools, and by the James S. Mc-Donnell Foundation within the framework of the 21st Century Collaborative Activity Award for Studying Complex Systems (project "Understanding and Prediction of Critical Transitions in Complex Systems").
+The study is a contribution to the MIUR-COFINANZIAMENTO (projects 2001, 2002 and 2004) and was partly supported by the Civil Defence of the Friuli Venezia Giulia Region, Italy (DGR 2226 dd.
+14.9.2005).